Arushi55/Arushi55/README.md

 I am currently looking for a Summer/Fall 2025 co-op position in software engineering.

+Please inquire directly about access to private repositories with coursework from Fundamentals of Computer Science I, Fundamentals of Computer Science II, and Object-Oriented Design.

 <!--
 **Arushi55/Arushi55** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.